MechanicOfTheSequence/nosedocs-new/noseblog.md

 [2]: I predict that because there are so many more resistant and less reaistant ways which depend, in my opinion, mostly on circumstance, I forsee that many will far exceed my performance and many others will fall quite short of it, too. it's really up to you to decide what you want. there's no right or wrong and all paths lead to you eventually getting the manifestation of all of your desires. think of it like a diagoal in a square. you can pick any point in the square and if the x-axis repreaents time, some will go slower at first, but then faster later, and others will go faster at first, then slow down later. it's like the infinite possibilities lightning has of traveling through the air to get from one one conductor to the other.. some paths are more resistant in some parts than others, but they all get there. they're all perfectly legitimate forms of dancing.

-### 2020-11-17 08:18 - time between the lion and the bull?
+### 2020-11-17 08:18 - time between the lion and the cow?

 this morning I watched robert's latest video on the sons of aryas @[youtube](https://www.youtube.com/watch?v=TQdTfMnIzeM), and in his introduction to the topic he mentioned atlantis and the deluge, and how that event took place roughly 12kya. he also talked about the pre-deluvian times which is recorded in the bible as the time after the fall and before the flood.
-I put a comment asking him about these times that seem to be virtually missing from any history that I know about. the only things we have to go on for this one is the pre-dynastic egyptians, and we don't really know much about that. let's say jesus was 0AD and aryan age is -2000. that would make the year of the bull -4000 which roughly corresponds to the time period of the minoans (which is bull symbolism), but that's about as much as I can figure out about that.
+I put a comment asking him about these times that seem to be virtually missing from any history that I know about. the only things we have to go on for this one is the pre-dynastic egyptians, and we don't really know much about that. let's say jesus was 0AD and aryan age is -2000. that would make the year of the cow -4000 which roughly corresponds to the time period of the minoans (which is cow symbolism), but that's about as much as I can figure out about that.

-if we take the exdous as the end as the start of the aryan age, then that would be about -1500 or so, I think, which means the age of the bull would be about from -3500 till -1500. the minoan civilisation, wikipedia says went from -3000 till -1100, which fits right in there with the bull symbolism, so it's good enough for me. however, what came before that?
+if we take the exdous as the end as the start of the aryan age, then that would be about -1500 or so, I think, which means the age of the cow would be about from -3500 till -1500. the minoan civilisation, wikipedia says went from -3000 till -1100, which fits right in there with the cow symbolism, so it's good enough for me. however, what came before that?

 going by the procession of the equinox, the preceeding ages would be the twins, the crab, and the lion. however, I just don't know about that. anyway I have been contemplating this idea for a while now the figure-eight procession, which takes into account different age signs, not meaning that the signs are indicitave of the golden age, as that's determined by our distance to sirius, but instead the signs are just the way that the earth was rotating at the time.
 I'll continue that discussion soon cause I haven't thought it all out yet. this is likely a peice to it though.

-so the idea is that in the timeframe before the bull we should see twin, crab and lion symbolism. egypt has lion symbolism[^1], but nothing reminds me of crab. it's kind of a dead-zone.
+so the idea is that in the timeframe before the cow we should see twin, crab and lion symbolism. egypt has lion symbolism[^1], but nothing reminds me of crab. it's kind of a dead-zone.

 so here's the idea: if at these 4 peak points of the zodiac, the earth's energy rises and there's essentially a [time split](!time-split), where the earth divides itself into two parts, one heading off into a very mental kind of existance where everything is pretty much like a dream-state in reality, with very little separation between thought and manifestation. you could think of this earth and its inhabitants making a transition into a higher energy state. the physical earth that is left behind, much like how you leave behind your body when you make your transition into non-physical is left behind on the physical plane as a lifeless rocky mass floating around the parent star. it's no longer a conscious entity, much like the body you leave behind when you make your transition is no longer a conscious entity like it previously was.